kkwong44/brainpower/README.md

 ### *Common Components*
 The following list is the common components that can be used across the website:
 * All pages contain a logo "BrainPower" and an image logo on the left of the header
-* A button to access to the game's instruction is loacted on the right of the header
+* A button to access to the game's instruction is located on the right of the header
 * All Pages contain a footer.
 It has 2 sections, Contact us with an email link and links to Find us on Social Media
 * When the email link is clicked.
 Local email client will be opened with an address to BrainPower, UK
 * Each social media link will be opened in a new window when its clicked